Selection and Aggregation of Conformal Prediction Sets: Best Ridge Regression Fixed Width Prediction Set

 Then setting $L_{\Lambda_1} := \sup\{L_{\lambda}:\,\lambda\in\Lambda_1\}$ for the parameter $\kappa < 1$ in Algorithm~\ref{alg:conformal-ridge}, we obtain

 \end{prop} Proposition~\ref{prop:oracle-final} follows from Proposition~\ref{prop:holder} (in Section~\ref{appsec:useful-propositions} of the supplementary file).
 Recall from~\eqref{eq:def-quantile-theta} that $Q_{\alpha,\widehat{\beta}_{\lambda}}$ and $Q_{\alpha,\beta^*_{\lambda}}$ are quantiles of $F_{\widehat{\beta}_{\lambda}}(\cdot)$ and $F_{\beta^*_{\lambda}}(\cdot)$, respectively.
 Proposition~\ref{prop:oracle-final} essentially follows from the fact that quantiles of close distributions are close when one of the distributions has density bounded away from zero.
 All the assumptions~\ref{assump:DGP}--\ref{assump:density_conditional} listed above are used in bounding $\mathcal{E}(\mathcal{I}_1)$.
-It might of interest to note that for Proposition~\ref{prop:oracle-final} we only need assumption~\ref{assump:general-holder} for $\Theta = \{\beta^*_{\lambda}:\, \lambda\in\Lambda_1\}.$
+It might of interest to note that for Proposition~\ref{prop:oracle-final} we only need assumption~\ref{assump:general-holder-VFCP} for $\Theta = \{\beta^*_{\lambda}:\, \lambda\in\Lambda_1\}.$

 Regarding the requirement~\eqref{eq:r-star-requirement} on $r^*$, we will show in the following that $\mathcal{E}(\mathcal{I}_1)$ converges to zero as $|\mathcal{I}_1| \to \infty$.
 This also requires some control on the growth of the dimension $d$ of the covariates.
-For many distributions of $(X, Y),$ assumption~\ref{assump:general-holder} holds true with a fixed positive number $r^*$ and hence the requirement~\eqref{eq:r-star-requirement} holds true with a large enough number of observations in each split of the data.
-For this reason and for reducing notational burden, we will not mention this requirement on $r^*$ in the following results.
+For many distributions of $(X, Y),$ assumption~\ref{assump:general-holder-VFCP} holds true with a fixed positive number $r^*$ and hence the requirement~\eqref{eq:r-star-requirement} holds true with a large enough number of observations in each split of the data.
+For this reason and to reduce the notational burden, we will not mention this requirement on $r^*$ in the following results.

 We will now bound $\mathcal{E}(\mathcal{I}_1)$ for which we make use of assumptions~\ref{assump:subGauss},~\ref{assump:finite-X},~\ref{assump:density}, and~\ref{assump:density_conditional}.
 We now state a simple deterministic inequality that bounds $| F_{\widehat{\beta}_{\lambda}} (t) - F_{ \beta_{\lambda}^*} (t) |$ in terms of the estimation error $\|\widehat{\beta}_{\lambda} - \beta^*_{\lambda}\|_{\Sigma}$; recall the definition $\|\theta\|_{\Sigma} = \sqrt{\theta^{\top}\Sigma\theta}$. \begin{lemma}(Bounds for $\mathcal{E}(\mathcal{I}_1)$) For any $\lambda \in \Lambda_1$, we have